Glennobi/MS1-Project-Glennobi/README.md

 # UX

-## CADi User Types and their User Stories:
+## CADi User Stories:

-*	The SME sector business users:
+*	I am an SME sector business user:
     *	As a small business owner, living in very uncertain and socially distant times, I want to leverage the internet, to continue to be able to service existing customers, and still grow my business to service a new online audience.
     *	I want an online shop window to display my services, the ability to transact online, and to avail of government support and funding to transition my business.
 I want a local company, that I trust and would understand my business, to develop this for me.
     *   I want a local trusted provider, that I can talk to directly when permitted.
     *   I want to be easily able to contact CADi straight from it's website.
-    *   To do this I expect my provider to have a simple easy to use website, with ease of use and direct contact capability.
+    *   To do this I expect to find a local provider with
+        *   a simple easy to use website, that's easy to navigate around
+        *   can locate and has direct, quick contact capability.
-*	Charity or Community Project users:
+*	We are a Charity and/or Community Project users:
     *	We would like to develop and launch a new corporate look, a fresh modern website and a mobile app to aid, assist and support our members.
 The app and website should:
         *	Reach out all our members & their families, allow members and their family members to connect together & share their experiences
         *	Provide assistance, track activities and events